 File your FAFSA®

 It’s crucial that you file a Free Application for Federal Student Aid (FAFSA®).
 Why?
 The U.S. Department of Education requires the completion of this form to determine which and how much federal student aid you may qualify for.
 The information on your FAFSA® will also help your school determine what types of aid you should receive from their end.
-The application process should take less than 5-minutes to complete if it’s done with FRANK.
+The application should only take a few minutes to complete if it’s done with FRANK.
 To apply with us, click here.

 Be on the lookout for deadlines

 Studying at an international school takes a village of effort.
-It takes a lot of planning ahead, time and money.
-On the other hand, some international schools offer higher education at a much lower cost than the U.S. Therefore, be on the lookout for the admission application, the school’s FAFSA®, merit scholarships, housing deadlines, and any other important deadline.
+It takes a lot of planning ahead, time, and money.
+On the other hand, some international schools offer higher education at a much lower cost than the U.S. Therefore, be on the lookout for the admission application, the school’s FAFSA®, merit scholarships, housing deadlines, and any other important deadlines.

 Refusing to prioritize deadlines can potentially lead to missing out on thousands of dollars in financial aid.
 To prevent this from happening, we suggest you get in contact with your school’s financial aid office.
 After speaking to them, make a list of ALL their upcoming deadlines to keep yourself on track.